Dear All,

 From India

-We students were given basic masks to protect against Fly Ash.
-The state of the mask showed the lackadaisical approach of the authorities on Health & Safety.
-A group of students including myself took up the assignment of surveying the matter amongst employees that day, to expose major lack of HS measures, and gross manipulations in the employee provisions records and the result had got us special remarks in school.
-(I should say that the employees didn't prefer wearing the masks stating discomfiture while working)
+I had been to a large state-run cement factory long back as a part of my school days project.
+We students were given basic masks to protect against fly ash.
+The state of the mask showed the lackadaisical approach of the authorities on health and safety.
+A group of students, including myself, took up the assignment of surveying the matter among employees that day to expose major lack of health and safety measures and gross manipulations in the employee provisions records.
+The result had earned us special remarks in school.
+(I should say that the employees didn't prefer wearing the masks, stating discomfort while working.)

-The report was further forwarded to Labour Officer.
-Some days later we got threatening calls to our home land line phone.
-For our 'safety', the school dropped the case.
+The report was further forwarded to the Labour Officer.
+Some days later, we received threatening calls to our home landline phone.
+For our safety, the school dropped the case.
+Such cases go grossly unreported.
+At least in this case, something should be done before another Bhopal breakout...

-I support Dilip, Manish and Hansa.
-I would revert back on any leads further....
+I support Dilip, Manish, and Hansa.
+I would revert back on any leads further...

 From India, Mumbai

-Shocking to every one.
-But after some days we forget everything and do the same thing on compromise on safety norms.
-We must learn the lessons from our mistakes and experience. we should not think that "Nothing will happen to us".
+My heartfelt condolences to bereaved families.
+Shocking to everyone.
+But after some days, we forget everything and do the same thing, compromising on safety norms.
+We must learn the lessons from our mistakes and experiences.
+We should not think that "Nothing will happen to us."

 Sanjeevi